Jacob-Aldrich/G8-DX1138-IAP/README.txt

 ## 1. Begin the Day

-After the opening sequence, the normal gameplay loop begins in the house.
+After the opening sequence, the normal gameplay loop begins at the house.

 You have **5 turns per day**.

-Actions such as eating, drinking and exploring may consume turns.

-A scenario may randomly occur at the end of a turn.

-When all turns are used, the next day begins.
+At the shelter, you can:

+* Eat food
+* Drink water
+* Manage inventory and equipment
+* Make decisions during scenarios
+* Choose whether to remain at the shelter or go outside

+Inventory and equipment management does **not** consume a turn.

+Choosing to go outside commits the remaining day to an expedition.

 ---

 # 2. Manage Resources

-The current resources are:
+The main shared resources are:

 * **Food**
 * **Water**